maneeshsit/AI-Factory/README.md

 ## 2. Project Overview

-### 2.1 Understanding the PCIe Project Context
+### 2.1 Understanding the AI-Factory Project Context

-The PCIe project available at the GitHub repository represents an opportunity to bring hardware-level PCI Express capabilities to a broader audience through modern, accessible applications.
+The AI-Factory project available at the GitHub repository represents an opportunity to bring hardware-level PCI Express capabilities to a broader audience through modern, accessible applications.
 PCI Express serves as the fundamental expansion bus interface in modern computing systems, connecting high-speed components including graphics cards, storage devices, network adapters, and specialized acceleration cards.